 As an alternative, we propose a method that allows an analyst to pre-commit to several different trimming methods in advance, and then produces a confidence intervals for each method such that the confidence intervals are simultaneously valid.
 That is, if we construct 95\% confidence intervals, we ensure that the probability that \emph{any} interval fails to cover is at most 5\%.
 We focus our discussion on heteroscedastic trimming with a fixed-fraction cut-off $\hat{\gamma}$, since this is a case where simultaneous intervals need not be much wider than marginal intervals, for reasons discussed below, and also since this trimming method contains a natural hyperparameter $\delta$, the fraction of the sample trimmed, that an analyst may wish to explore.
 The same procedure could also be used in other ways, for example, to explore homoscedastic trimming with a range of several propensity cut-offs.

-The method is based on \citet{beran1988} and an exposition of it also appears as Example 15.4.4 of \citet{lehmann2005}.
+The method is based on \citet{beran1988} and an exposition of it also appears as Example 15.4.4 of \citet{lehmann2005}, with a proof of validity given in Theorem 15.4.6.
 The idea is as follows: if we specify a grid of trimming fractions $\{\delta_1,\cdots, \delta_m\}$ in advance, learn the thresholding function $\hat{k}$, and then choose cut-offs $\hat{\gamma}_1,\cdots, \hat{\gamma}_m$ according to \eqref{eq:quantile}, this procedure gives rise to a set of sub-populations $\hat{A}_1,\cdots, \hat{A}_m$.
-Then, the problem of building confidence intervals that are simultaneously valid for all of these sub-populations is equivalent to building an $\ell^{\infty}$ confidence region for the vector But it follows from Theorem~\ref{thm:trimmed_clt} that this vector is asymptotically normal, and so we can construct such a confidence region using the bootstrap \citep{lehmann2005}.
+Then, the problem of building confidence intervals that are simultaneously valid for all of these sub-populations is equivalent to building an $\ell^{\infty}$ confidence region for the vector

+But it follows from Theorem~\ref{thm:trimmed_clt} that this vector is asymptotically normal, and so we can construct such a confidence region using the bootstrap \citep{lehmann2005}.